Defunctland: Season 1 (2017)

 The first season of Defunctland, created by Kevin Perjurer, premiered on the YouTube channel of the same name on February 15, 2017, and lasted for 22 episodes.
 Initially, each episode ended with Perjurer polling the viewers on where the attraction should go in the VR Park, however, this was phased out by the end of the season.
 Perjurer originally pitched his voice lower during his narrations, which was also dropped before the end of the season.
+During this season, Perjurer portrayed himself using images of wax figurines of American actor, Brad Pitt.
 The season finale premiered on December 11, 2017.